groupvine/gv-doc/social/index.md

    With ResendAll, all recipients of the group address will be resent the email, whether or not they've received it before.

-In all cases, the contents of the action email itself are ignored.
+In all cases, the contents and subject field of the action email itself are ignored.

 </div>